Project Portfolio Management is the selection, prioritization, and Control of an organization’s projects and programs.

 Example: Once a wise said, “Do not put all of your eggs in one basket” – Warren Buffett

-Same way, to run a successful organization you need to invest in different projects as nobody can predict the success and failures accurately.
-Normally, big organizations have a variety of projects to meet the overall strategic goals of the organization.
+To run a successful organization, you need to invest in different projects as nobody can accurately predict the success and failures.
+Usually, big organizations have a variety of projects to meet the overall strategic goals of the organization.
 This is where PPM comes into the picture.

 What is Project Portfolio Management?

 Project Portfolio Management – PPM is responsible for all projects in any organization.
 It always sees the projects, portfolios in a bigger picture – a high-level perspective.

 Project Portfolio Management is used to optimize the portfolio’s output to get the maximum benefits the organizations want.

 Most firms use Project or Program or Portfolio Management Office – PMO to achieve the Project Portfolio Management goals.

 PMO drives PPM at the strategic level on all projects.
 It’s a permanent entity in the organization using it.